My opinions, my thoughts, my tribute and my memories of PAM and

 needed the $80,000 asking price – period, no questions asked.

-Now granted, PAM is in some serious financial troubles, mostly though,
+Now granted, PAM was in some serious financial troubles, mostly though,

 this was caused I am